Alone Organizes School of Ecology and Climate Action in Calabar

-Ahead of the UN Climate Conference in Bonn, Germany, Social Action organised its School of Ecology and Climate Action in Calabar, Cross River State, Nigeria in October 2017.
-Through this space, Social Action worked with Nigerian communities and civil society groups to advance alternative discourses and popular mobilisations aimed at building community-led platforms for ecological justice in in the country.
+Ahead of the UN Climate Conference in Bonn, Germany, Alone organised its School of Ecology and Climate Action in Calabar, Cross River State, Nigeria in October 2017.
+Through this space, Alone worked with Nigerian communities and civil society groups to advance alternative discourses and popular mobilisations aimed at building community-led platforms for ecological justice in in the country.
 Specifically, the School of Ecology and Climate Action promotes grassroots understanding of the interconnectedness of livelihood losses, environmental abuses and conflict within the broader climate change discourse; while providing opportunities for civil society and environmental actors to plan and take action towards challenging prevailing climate change and environmental management paradigms.
 The School of Ecology and Climate Action specifically targeted communities affected by the negative impacts of gas flaring in the Niger Delta basin, forest-dependent communities in the Cross River basin, communities affected by drought in the Lake Chad basin.
 Participants included young activists, women groups, media practitioners focused on environments and climate change, and representatives of NGOs.
 The School featured field trips to climate change mitigation sites in Cross River State, lectures, debates, planning session and documentary film screenings.

 Environmental experts posited that the effects of climate change were already shaping our reality.
 Chima Williams of the Environmental Rights Action/Friends of the Earth, Nigeria in his presentation informed the audience that increased cases of farmer-herdsmen clashes were traceable to climate change and the effect it has had on the grazing patterns of herdsmen.
 Similarly, he reflected on the rise of conflict in the northeast of Nigeria, saying it is mostly a result of the poverty and hopelessness which the drying up of the Lake Chad- an apparent effect of climate change.
 Fighting climate change will demand a clear understanding of all the manifestations of its effects.